solaranamnesis/Das-Ausland/README.md

 #### Article 5

-About the "Organisms of the Meteorites" by Anton Rzehak in Brünn
+About the "Organisms of the Meteorite" by Anton Rzehak in Brünn

 [German Plain Text](1881/20/5/full-text-german.md)
 [German - PDF](https://cdn.solaranamnesis.com/DasAusland/1881/20/5/Über-die-„Organismen-der-Meteorite“.pdf)